lhwdev/note/docs/android/transparent-status-bar.md

 Once I wanted to implement [Full Screen Dialog](https://material.io/components/dialogs#full-screen-dialog), **which lays below system insets**.
-I googled around, but I found some do not fit for modern Android frameworke as they are deprecated.
+I googled around, but I found some do not fit for modern Android framework as they are deprecated.

 ## TL; DR